alukosdev/ccsp/guidance/aicpa-cica-gapp.md

 - [x] GAPP consists of *10 key privacy principles*.
 - [x] GAPP contains *74 privacy objectives*.
-- [x] GAPP is recognized as meeting the SOC 2 Privacy Principle of the Trust Services Principles (TSP).
+- [x] GAPP aligns with the Privacy Principle of the SOC 2 TSP.

 ## Sources